edgeless-project/edgeless/documentation/rust_functions.md

 ## Function Framework

 A Function needs to implement the trait `edgeless_function::api::Edgefunction`, which consists of the four callbacks shown below.
+The naming cast and call have been borrowed from Erlang's [gen_server](https://www.erlang.org/doc/man/gen_server.html) nomenclature.
-In-runtime state (not saved using sync) is currently purely the responsibility of the function (the component model does not support methods yet);
+In-runtime state (not saved using sync) is currently purely the responsibility of the function (the component model - TODO: what is the component model? does not support methods yet);
-The `OnceLock` used below is one way to achieve this.
-The `export!` macro (last line) must be called.
+The `OnceLock` used below is one way to achieve this TODO: to achieve what?: clarify.
+The `export!` macro (last line) must be called. `OnceLock` is a Rust synchronization primitive, that ensures that the passed struct is initialized only once, but can be shared multiple times: [explanation](https://www.dotnetperls.com/oncelock-rust).

 ```rust
 use edgeless_function::api::*;